vii1/ghost.dll/README.md

 ## Issues and limitations

 ### The effect is global
-Whenever you import GHOST.DLL, the global ghost table of the DIV2 runtime will be overwritten.
-This means that **you lose the capability of using standard transparency**.
-You can omit the import and use standard transparency, or use the DLL and have additive transparency, **but you can't have both at the same time**.
+Whenever you activate the additive blending effect, the global ghost table of the DIV2 runtime will be overwritten.
+This means that **you lose the capability of using standard transparency**, at least until you switch back with `ghost_select(0)`.

-I may consider adding functionality in the future to enable or disable the library in runtime.

-It would be good to have an additional flag to use both, but this would require rewriting the DIV2 graphics engine.
+It would be good to have an additional flag to use both simultaneously, but this would require rewriting the DIV2 graphics engine.

-### Delay when loading palettes
+### Delay when switching the effect
-GHOST.DLL does its work every time you load a new palette.
-Unfortunately, its algorithm is relatively naive and unoptimized, so **a small delay will be added every time you load a new palette, including the first palette loaded at the start of the game**.
-It lasts a few seconds, depending on the speed of your machine.
-Nothing annoying, but keep it in mind when coding your game.
+GHOST.DLL will freeze your game for a few seconds every time you switch between transparency modes.
+More exactly:
+* Every time you use `ghost_select()`.
+* If you enabled **automatic mode** with `ghost_set_auto()`, every time a new palette is loaded (with `load_pal()`, `load_fpg()`, etc).
 DIV2 does a fade-out every time you load a new palette, so this just means that the screen will stay black a few seconds more.

+Be mindful of this while coding your game, so the freezes don't harm your users' experience.
+If you use `ghost_select()` to switch between modes, place the call whenever the screen is not expected to change (p.e. a loading screen, between a `fade_off()` and a `fade_on()`, etc).

 ### Beware of runtime palette modifications
 I haven't tested this DLL with palette rotations or `set_color()`, but be warned they may produce funny results.